 Planning your Will

-Your Last Will and Testament governs distribution of your assets when you pass away.
-Thinking about death may be daunting, but making a will while you’re healthy can make settling your estate much easier and cheaper for your loved ones when you’re no longer around.
-A well-drafted will can save tax and bring peace of mind knowing that your wishes should be carried out.
+Your Last Will and Testament is he heart of your estate plan and governs distribution of your assets when you pass away.
+Thinking about death may be daunting, but making a will and comprehensive estate plan while you’re healthy can make settling your estate much easier and cheaper for your loved ones when you’re no longer around.
+A well-drafted will and estate plan can save tax and bring peace of mind knowing that your wishes should be carried out.

-Since you won’t be around to explain your will, it is important to get it right in the first place.
-Therefore, before we draft a will, we will ask you about your circumstances, finances, and goals and present options to meet your aims and limit taxes if appropriate.
+Since you won’t be around to explain your will or the rest of your estate plan, it is important to get it right in the first place.
+Therefore, before we complete an estate plan or draft a will, we will ask you about your circumstances, finances, and goals and present options to meet your aims and limit taxes if appropriate.

 Distributing your property and other assets as you wish